votca/votca/guide/README.md

 # Iterative Boltzmann inversion (IBI) for SPC/E water

-Here, an one-site coarse-grained (CG) model of a rigid 3-site water molecule (SPC/E model) is constructed (see the previous section of the tutorial) using the iterative Boltzmann inversion (IBI) method.
+Here, a one-site coarse-grained (CG) model of a rigid 3-site water molecule (SPC/E model) is constructed (see the previous section of the tutorial) using the iterative Boltzmann inversion (IBI) method.
 The center of the CG bead is chosen to be the center of mass (COM) of a molecule.
 The CG radial distribution function (RDF) of the atomistic reference trajectory is then calculated using the CG bead coordinates.
 In the last step a coarse-grained potential is obtained by matching the RDFs of the atomisitc and CG systems using the IBI method.
 For a more detailed description, look at the following [publication](http://pubs.acs.org/doi/abs/10.1021/ct900369w).

 ## Atomistic simulation